Influence of a mass transfer stability criterion on double white dwarf populations: Implications for observations

 \subsection{GW signal of DWDs}

-DWDs are supposed to be the dominant GW sources for future space-based GW detectors.
-BPS simulations suggested that about $(\sim1-3) \times10^4$ sources are expected to be individually detected by LISA or TianQin \citep{evans1987,webbink1998,nelemans2001a,liu2009,liu2010,ruiter2010,yus2010,nissanke2012,korol2017,korol2019,lamberts2019,huangs2020,korol2022a}, and several tens of them are promising to be observed with the combination of GW and electromagnetic observations \citep{korol2017,korol2019,kupfer2018,lizw2020}.
-The multi-messenger studies of DWDs provide more precise information \citep{shah2012,shah2013}, and shed light on the physics of tidal interaction and mass transfer between DWDs \citep{fuller2013,baker2019}.
+Overall, DWDs are meant to be the dominant GW sources for future space-based GW detectors.
+According to BPS simulations, it has been suggested that about $(\sim1-3) \times10^4$ sources are expected to be individually detected by LISA or TianQin \citep{evans1987,webbink1998,nelemans2001a,liu2009,liu2010,ruiter2010,yus2010,nissanke2012,korol2017,korol2019,lamberts2019,huangs2020,korol2022a} and several tens of them are to be potentially observed with the combination of GW and electromagnetic observations \citep{korol2017,korol2019,kupfer2018,lizw2020}.
+Multi-messenger studies of DWDs provide more precise information \citep{shah2012,shah2013} and shed light on the physics of tidal interaction and mass transfer between DWDs \citep{fuller2013,baker2019}.

 As discussed above, the mass transfer stability criterion has a significant effect on the formation of DWDs.
 Compared with the polytropic model, more DWDs are produced in Ge's model.
 However, the proportion of DWDs with short orbital periods decreases in Ge's model, since most binaries experience the stable RLOF process in the first mass transfer phase. {In Table \ref{tab:1}, we present the number of DWDs with $P_{\rm orb} < 60 \;\rm min$ for both models}.
 For the polytropic model, the close DWDs (here defined as DWD with $P_{\rm orb} < 60\;\rm min$) are mainly produced from the CE+CE channel, while from the RL+CE channel in Ge's model {(CE+RL channel can also produce a small number of close DWDs; see \citet{chenh2022} for more details)}.
-Therefore, the CE efficiency would put a larger effect on the polytropic model.
+Therefore, the CE efficiency would lead to a more substantial effect on the polytropic model.
 We see that for the cases of $\alpha_{\rm CE}\leq 0.5$, there are more close DWDs in Ge's model.
 With the increase of $\alpha_{\rm CE}$, the numbers of close DWDs in the polytropic model are larger than that of Ge's model.